 True bamboo, on the other hand, is very difficult (but not impossible) to grow indoors.
 Bamboo, a type of grass, needs plenty of natural light, either in full sun, or at least partial sun.
 Some varieties of bamboo can survive indoors, but they will not thrive.
 And real bamboo cannot grow in just water.
 Some species will do better than others in wet soil, but no bamboo can survive for more than a couple days underwater, not even the species known as water bamboo.

-Check out our entertaining article about Lucky Bamboo.
+Check out our illuminating video about Lucky Bamboo.

 GIANT CANE GRASS